-- ComprehensiveComprehensive coverage pays for the damages your car incurs after a non-collision incident like fire, vandalism or weather-related events.
+Comprehensive coverage pays for the damages your car incurs after a non-collision incident like fire, vandalism or weather-related events.

 Collision insurance covers damages to your car caused by a collision with another vehicle or object.

 Gap insurance covers the difference between a car’s value and the remaining balance on the car loan if the vehicle is totaled.
 This coverage is typically required when taking out a loan to finance a car.

 Some states require PIP coverage.
 This insurance covers expenses you incur because of injuries from an accident, regardless of who is at fault.

 Some states require uninsured and underinsured motorist coverage.
 With this, you get coverage for medical bills and car repairs if an uninsured or underinsured driver hits you.

 Mistakes to Avoid When Insuring a New Car

-Purchasing too little coverage.
+Purchasing too little coverage

 Not many people end up not getting the right coverage when they focus on affordability alone.
 Some people might let go of comprehensive and collision coverage even though they are driving a new or high-value car, meaning they would have to pay out of pocket if their vehicle is totaled.
-When choosing an auto insurance policy, it’s crucial to find the right balance between affordability and coverage.
+When choosing an auto insurance policy, it’s important to find the right balance between affordability and coverage.

-Buying unnecessary add-ons.
+Buying unnecessary add-ons

-Lapsing in coverage.
+Lapsing in coverage

-Failing to compare quotes.
+Failing to compare quotes

 When looking for the best car insurance, MoneyGeek recommends comparing insurance companies and policy offerings from at least three different companies.
 Some companies offer lower rates than others.
 Get personalized quotes from at least three insurance providers to ensure you’re purchasing coverage from the company with the lowest rate.

-Not asking clarifying questions.
+Not asking clarifying questions

 Make sure you understand all details, terms and conditions before buying a policy.
 Ask questions and clarify anything you’re unsure of.
 Doing this can help ensure you’re getting the right policy and rate.

-Choosing the wrong deductible.
+Choosing the wrong deductible

-Sharing inaccurate information.
+Sharing inaccurate information